lyonva/ClassMateBot/README.md

 An instructor may want to send a poll to the students.
 This can be done by using $poll command.
 The poll will be posted as a reaction poll where every option in the poll is represented by a number in the reactions.
 To vote, you have to react to the message with the number corresponds to the chosen option.

 <img src="data/media/poll.JPG" width="400">

+### 9 Autogroup (New Project 3 Command)

+This command automatically splits the existing members in the server into different groups.
+It is useful for professors for splitting the students into different groups for homework and projects.

+### 10 Autojoin (New Project 3 Command)

+This command adds each member in a group to their separate group text channel.
+This will help the students to coordinate with other members of their group for working on their assignments and project.

 ---